naigelt/naigelt/README.md

 ### Hi there 👋, Hi, my name is Niko Tossavainen.
-#### An aspiring game designer

-Great seeing you here, I'm a 24-year old aspiring game designer.
-Games and computers have been a big part of my life, from around the age of four.
-Currently studying in **Metropolia University of applied sciences**, and majoring in game development.
-Learning the ins and outs of everything tech related is a real passion of mine.
-I love my computer and have a lot ot experience in troubleshooting a lot of computer related stuff, hardware  and software.
-Software even more now, since starring my studies.
-Im mostly passionated about game desing.
-What makes games great and fun?
-Or what makes games rewarding, even addicting.
-All the different systems in games are facianating and I'm honing my own skills to be able to create game that people love.
-Games are the best way of entertainment, atleast in my eyes and passion makes great games.
+#### A Passionate Software Developer

+Hi, I'm Niko, and I'm a Software Engineering Student at Metropolia University of Applied Sciences.
+I mostly enjoy the process of creating efficient software and solving hard problems in the backend side of engineering.
+I love to learn and enjoy working with diverse people, who can expand my own vision of how different types of problems should/could be solved.
+I'm driven to excel in the software development world, and my strengths include, communication skills, problem solving skills, software development skills and giving/receiving feedback.

+My projects include game engine server for Flappy bird and running the game in a Python client to teach a reinforcement learning agent to play the game.
+A VR project made for the Finnish company Varjo Technologies Oy.
+Where I was the team leader and responsible for implementing hand tracking for the VR-Headset.
+These are the most recent projects, but i have many more projects under my belt.

+My personal interests include: Bodybuilding and fitness, gaming, technology, anime and youtube videos.
-Skills: **C## / C++ / Python / Unity**
+Skills: **C## / C++ / Python / Unity / Python**

-- 🔭 I’m currently working on My first portfolio project
+- 🔭 I’m currently working on Afrikan Tähti Ai Agent and game engine
 - 🌱 I’m currently learning **C++**
-- 💬 Ask me about Anything about games, love to chat about game design, especially in game systems.
+- 💬 Ask me about Anything about games, software and technology
 - 📫 How to reach me: Nikotossavainen1999@gmail.com
 - ⚡ Fun fact: I love cats